PSangYun/graegrae/README.md

 <br/><br/>

-This project is licensed under the terms of the ~~~.
+This project is licensed under the terms of the MIT license.